Sushma-Ravindra/Advanced_Physical_Design_using-_OpenLane/README.md

 __Preprocessed route guides__

 Performs initial detailed route.
 Honours preprocessed route guides (obtained after global/fast route).
+Adherence to Pre-Processed Route Guides: TritonRoute places significant emphasis on following pre-processed route guides.
+This involves several actions:
+Initial Route Guide Analysis: TritonRoute analyzes the directions specified in the preferred route guides.
+If any non-directional routing guides are identified, it breaks them down into unit widths.
+Guide Splitting: In cases where non-directional routing guides are encountered, TritonRoute divides them into unit widths to facilitate routing.
+Guide Merging: TritonRoute merges guides that are orthogonal (touching guides) to the preferred guides, streamlining the routing process.
+Guide Bridging: When it encounters guides that run parallel to the preferred routing guides, TritonRoute employs an additional layer to bridge them, ensuring efficient routing within the preprocessed guides.
 Route guides are followed to satisfy inter- guide connectivity.
 Requirements of preprocessed route guides: Must have unit width and must be in the predefined direction.
 Directions of metal ensures minimum capacitances.